michaelvanstraten/scholarly-work/README.md

 # Mathematics-B.Sc.

 This repository includes a collection of all my problem sets and assignments for various modules throughout my Bachelor of Science in Mathematics degree.

+## Modules Overview

+- **[Analysis I](modules/ana-i/)**: Problem sets from the introductory Analysis course covering topics in differential and integral calculus.
+- **[Analysis II](modules/ana-ii/)**: Continuation of Analysis I, with a deeper focus on integration techniques and infinite series.
+- **[Einführung in das wissenschaftliche Rechnen (EWR)](modules/ewr/)**: Introduction to scientific computing, focusing on numerical methods.
+- **[Grundlagen der Programmierung (GPD)](modules/gpd/)**: Basics of programming, including Java assignments covering fundamental algorithms and structures.
+- **[Lineare Algebra I (LINA I)](modules/lina-i/)**: Problem sets for Linear Algebra I, focusing on vector spaces, linear transformations, and matrices.
+- **[Lineare Algebra II (LINA II)](modules/lina-ii/)**: Continuation of Linear Algebra I, with more advanced topics such as eigenvalues, eigenvectors, and diagonalization.

+Each directory contains problem sets and assignments related to the corresponding course.
+The file names have been standardized to a Unix-friendly format for ease of use.